-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the University of Texas Southwestern Medical Center Physician Assistant Program sponsored by the University of Texas.
+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the UT Southwestern School of Health Professions Physician Assistant Program sponsored by the University of Texas Southwestern Medical Center, Southwestern School of Health Professions.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next validation review of the program by the ARC-PA will be March 2023.
-The review date is contingent upon continued compliance with the Standards and ARC-PA policy.
+The approximate date for the next validation review of the program by the ARC-PA will be 2033M.
+The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.